Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 ## New GridView Base Classes
 There is also a new base class that will make many custom `IGridView` implementations simpler.
 In GoRogue 2, `IMapView` implementations often contained repetitive code that implemented one or more indexers in terms of the others.
 To help alleviate this, `TheSadRogue.Primitives` library that now contains grid views has the abstract classes `GridViewBase`, `SettableGridViewBase`, `GridView1DIndexBase`, and `SettableGridView1DIndexBase`.

-These classes may optionally be inherited from as an alternative to `IGridView` and `ISettableGridView`, respectively, and implement the repetitive code to define the location indexers in terms of a single, abstract indexer taking `Point`.
+These classes may optionally be inherited from as an alternative to manually implementing `IGridView` and `ISettableGridView`, respectively, and implement the repetitive code to define the location indexers in terms of a single, abstract indexer taking `Point`.
 In the cases of the classes with "1DIndex" in the name, all indexers are implemented in terms of the one which takes a 1D index; the others implement all indexers in terms of the one which takes a `Point`.
 For cases where there is nothing preventing your custom implementations from inheriting from a base class, this is much more convenient, as you need only implement the basic properties, and a single indexer; the other indexers are implemented based on that one.

 ## New IGridView Properties
 `IGridView` and `ISettableGridView` now require implementations of a `Count` property, which should be equal to `Width * Height` (the number of tiles in the view).
 This property allows `IGridView` to support [indices](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#indices-and-ranges) as introduced in C# 8.
 The base classes discussed above implement this property automatically.